Dangers of Under-Ride Collisions With Big Rig Trucks

 As with many interstate and beltway collisions, the speed at which a wreck occurs can have a bearing on the outcome.
 Unfortunately for the occupants of most passenger sedans, minivans, SUVs and pickup trucks involved in such accidents, the odds of being injured, even slightly, are quite high.
-As Maryland personal injury lawyers and trucking accident attorneys, the legal team at Lebowitz & Mzhen, LLC, recognizes the extent to which many victims are hurt in these kinds of highway collisions.
+As Maryland personal injury lawyers and trucking accident attorneys, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, recognizes the extent to which many victims are hurt in these kinds of highway collisions.

 One of the more dangerous types of injury-related CMV accident entails what is known as an “underride” collision.
 While most any kind of car-truck impact can be bad for the driver or passenger of a smaller vehicle, an underride collision can be especially deadly depending on the particular circumstances.
 Even though many serious underride accidents take place on high-speed roadways, the risk of serious bodily injury can also be great in lower-speed crashes on surfaces streets in and around cites such as Baltimore, Gaithersburg and the District of Columbia.